How should research peptides be stored?

 Lyophilised vs in-solution

-Most research peptides are supplied lyophilised (freeze-dried) because the dry form is far more stable than a solution.
-In this state, kept cold and dry and protected from light, peptides remain stable for extended periods.
-Once a peptide is in solution it is considerably less stable, so it is kept refrigerated (typically 2–8°C) and used within a limited window.
+Most research peptides are supplied lyophilised (freeze-dried), because the dry form is more stable than a solution over long archival periods.
+Kept cold, dry and protected from light, lyophilised material remains stable for extended periods.
+A peptide in solution is less stable over that timescale, which is why in-solution material is kept refrigerated at 2–8°C and used within a defined window rather than stockpiled for years.

 Practical handling

-- Avoid freeze–thaw cycles.
-Repeated thawing and refreezing degrades peptides — aliquoting reduces how often a stock is disturbed.
+- Do not freeze in-solution material.
+Repeated thawing and refreezing degrades peptides; aliquoting reduces how often a stock is disturbed.

 - Protect from light and moisture.
 Keep vials sealed and shielded from direct light.